A practical guide to Gorgias field conditions for ticket fields setup (2026)

 • IF "Contact Reason" is one of "Refund Request"

 4. Under Then display the following fields, you'll add your "then" statement.
 This is where you pick the ticket field(s) that should show up when the condition is met.
-You can also mark them as Required, which forces the agent to fill them out before closing the ticket.
+You can also mark them as Required, which helps ensure agents fill them out before closing the ticket.

 • THEN display "Refund Amount" (Required) and "Reason for Refund" (Required).